slint-ui/slint/README.md

    The APIs should be consistent, easy to use, and intuitive, no matter the target language.
 High-quality documentation should describe the APIs, teach concepts and how to use them.
  - **Native**: We support many different target platforms, from embedded devices to desktops including mobile and web.
 Both the user and the developer should feel at home on each platform.
-The look and feel and experience should match the users' expectations of a native application.
+The look and feel and experience should match the users´ expectations of a native application.

 ### Current Status

-It's possible to create user interfaces from C++, Rust, or NodeJS.
+It´s possible to create user interfaces from C++, Rust, or NodeJS.
 These user interfaces can be compiled and shown on Linux, macOS, Windows, and in Web Browsers (using WebAssembly).
 You can also try out SixtyFPS using our [online editor](https://sixtyfps.io/editor).